 Circular needle organiser

 I’ve had it in my mind for a long time now that I need a better way to store my knitting needles, especially now that I have commission projects on the go as well as my own knitting and can never find needles when I want them.
-This is what I’ve made – and I’m so pleased with the result!
+I needed a proper circular needle organiser … this is what I’ve made – and I’m so pleased with the result!

 Previously, my needles had been stored in whichever project bags I was using and this tin …